I received the following email from YouTube on 11/24/2010.

 Turns out self-important police state taxfeeders apparently don't like it so much when THEIR EMPLOYERS ask such questions ABOUT THEM.
 Welcome to OUR world...Now, why the other video is included in the complaint is even less clear, as the previously referenced thug doesn't say anything in it, and he's not ID'd in any way, even in the comments (although I'd have to assume that complaint's also his).
 And the other taxfeeder, the disingenuously gregarious one, claims to love the attention.
 Surely he wouldn't lie to us...

 Oh, and YouTube?
-Images are protected.
+Images are protected -- in other words, you don't need to worry about government ordering them taken down.
 If you really don't support the 1st Amendment rights to speech and press, perhaps you should just come out and say so...

 EDIT: One more point: I find it telling that the authoritarian's very first, knee-jerk resort for redress (even, presumably, if it had merit, in this case) is always to "call the authorities."
 He needs "Big Brother" just to manage to live his life.